alanshen111/mercari/README.md

 # How to run

-1. Create a `.env` in the root and add the line `PASSWORD=yourpassword123`
-2. Run `app.py` with python or flask
+1. Run `app.py` with python or flask
-3. Enjoy!
+2. Enjoy!